 What Are Dental Implants?

 A dental implant is often a metal planted in the jaw bone to help support a false tooth or a tooth replacement.
 The procedure involves replacing the tooth roots with metal screw-like posts, which help replace missing or broken teeth with an artificial one that resembles and functions similar to a natural one.
+Dental implants mimic the structure and function of natural teeth, offering a solid foundation for replacement teeth or dental prostheses.
 The implants can also correct poor-fitting dentures or dental bridges.
 Additionally, it’s a great choice when you lack natural roots that will prevent the replacement of bridgework teeth and dentures.

 Possible Causes of Dental Implant Failure

 Discovering a failing dental implant is crucial to help avoid alveolar bone loss, which can reduce the chances of further dental implants.

 - Sinus Rapture